 Whether you’re leaving home for the first time to start college out of state or juggling a full-time job and a new relationship straight out of high school, young adulthood is a complex age to navigate, full of different types of life transitions.
 While stress is common in adults of all ages, financial worries, feelings of isolation, and uncertainty about the future are all common stress triggers for young adults.

-Therapy can help younger generations by offering a safe space for them to discuss their fears and worries.
+younger generations by offering a safe space for them to discuss their fears and worries.
 Our mental health professionals listen objectively and provide young adults with helpful coping skills that they can access when exposed to stressful triggers.

 While the specifics of therapy sessions can vary from person to person, they typically consist of a one-on-one conversation between a therapist and their client.
 At the start of the session, the therapist may ask the client to talk about any issues they may be experiencing and what their overall goals are in terms of therapy.
 As the client speaks, the therapist listens empathetically, without interruption or criticism of any kind.